The Frank Doezema Family History

 Pastoor. the 5th is Cabinet maker and have

-contrast to one's situation in the Netherlands what occupation one has, it is
+to one's situation in the Netherlands what occupation one has, it is much

-much better now in the Netherlands than when we went away. so many people are
+better now in the Netherlands than when we went away. so many people are coming

-coming to America.
-At present the land is large enough but work that is the
+to America.
+At present the land is large enough but work that is the thing.

-thing.
 When one has ample work than good money too.
-For example our 4th son is
+For example our 4th son is cabinet

-cabinet maker earns 15 dollars in a factory some 9 and 10 [hours a day] in a
+maker earns 15 dollars in a factory some 9 and 10 [hours a day] in a week. both

-week. both the farmers do not earn that.
+the farmers do not earn that.
 Now city life is also more costly.
-The
+The farmer

-farmer himself has a good deal.
-In the city one has to buy everything and yet
+himself has a good deal.
+In the city one has to buy everything and yet there is

-there is so much opportunity here not like in the past.
-The people are
+so much opportunity here not like in the past.
+The people are beginning to

-beginning to support each other, a carryover from the Netherlands.
-Fortunately
+support each other, a carryover from the Netherlands.
+Fortunately the price of

 and Anskje Doezema were prolific and both lived to a ripe old age.
 At ages 80